jsumners/pandoc_resume/resume.md

 ----

-> Specialties: Linux, HTML, CSS, JavaScript, Java\
+> Specialties: JavaScript, Linux\
-> *An adept system administrator and developer*
+> *A software engineer with a background in Linux administration*

 ----

 Experience
 ----------

+**Knock**

+:   *Software Engineer, May 2018 – Present*

+    I am a backend systems software engineer specializing in Node.js based development.
+In this position I:

+    - Build and maintain the frameworks our backend services are built upon
+    - Work with project manager, designers, and frontend engineers to build products to solve business needs
+    - Stay abreast of changes in our technology stack to keep us updated with the latest security updates
+    - Provide guidance to our devops for the requirements our backend systems need for deployment

 **Clayton State University (Technology Infrastructure)**

-:   *Linux System Administrator, November 2014 – Present*
+:   *Linux System Administrator, November 2014 – April 2018*

-    I am the lead system administrator for all Linux systems used by Clayton State University.
-In this position, some of my various duties include:
+    I was the lead system administrator for all Linux systems used by Clayton State University.
+In this position, some of my various duties included:

-    - Implement SSL termination and load balancing for campus websites using HAProxy and UCarp
+    - Implementing SSL termination and load balancing for campus websites using HAProxy and UCarp
     - Primary administrator for all Linux based servers (50+)
-    - Maintain and package Red Hat RPMs
+    - Maintained and packaged Red Hat RPMs
-    - Setup and administer Red Hat Satellite
+    - Setup and administered Red Hat Satellite
-    - Use Ansible to manage configuration
+    - Used Ansible to manage configuration
-    - Develop campus student web portal
+    - Developed campus student web portal

 **Clayton State University (Enterprise Applications)**